-Alaris generally has no voting rights or very limited voting rights in certain circumstances; accordingly, Alaris has a limited ability to exercise direct control and influence over the operations of a Private Company Partner.
+Alaris generally has very limited voting rights, or no voting rights; accordingly, Alaris has a limited ability to exercise direct control and influence over the operations of a Private Company Partner.
 However, we have numerous positive and negative covenants in place with our Private Company Partners (see "Summary of Partner Agreements - Alaris Consent Rights" below for more information regarding such covenants) designed to protect our Distributions and typically Alaris' prior consent is required for items outside of the ordinary course of business, including, without limitation:

 - any material change in the business of the company;

 - material acquisitions or divestitures;

 - incurring new debt over predetermined levels, or any material change to existing debt facilities;

 - entering into non-arm's length transactions above prescribed levels;

 - mergers or corporate reorganizations;

+- Changes in structure;

 - extraordinary capital expenditures; and

 - certain changes in management

 In addition, for most of our Private Company Partners, where there are certain uncured events of default, we will have special voting rights that entitle us to a sufficient number of votes, to, among other things, elect the board of directors of the Private Company Partner, appoint new management and generally exert control over the operations of a Private Company Partner.
-These voting rights may be subordinate to a Private Company Partner's senior lenders and may require such lenders consent to proceed with certain matters.
+These voting rights may be subordinate to a Private Company Partner's senior lenders and may require such lenders consent or include a standstill period to proceed with certain matters.
+Some of our most recent agreements include an "mandatory sale" remedy, whereby if there has been an uncured event of default for longer than a specified period of time, then we have the ability to require a Private Company Partner to put their business up for sale.